lqnoei/Signaloid_templatefor_C/README.md

 # Gaussian Elimitation Algorithm
 Gaussian elimitaiton is a method for solving linear equations $Ax=b$ where $x,b$ are two $n$-dimensional vectors and $A$ is a $n\times n$ matrix.
 When considerating it in programming, we abbreviate the matrix $A$ and the vector $b$ into a matrix $M$ with indices $n\times (n+1)$.
 After applying the gaussian elimitation, we will first get a reduced upper triangular matrix after elementary operations to rows of $M^{* }$, and the solution $x$ of the system by solving directly the reduced matrix.

 To see the accuracy of the results obtained by C0 processor, we can actually compare them with a matrix with certain data.
-A brief statement of the observation is that: the reduced upper triangular matrix of uncertain matrix is very near to the true reduced matrix once the inputs data have the expectations which are near to the true data; however, the accuracy of solutions depends on the distribution of inputs data.
+A brief statement of the observation is that: the reduced upper triangular matrix of uncertain matrix is very near to the true reduced matrix once the input data have the expectations which are near to the true data; however, the accuracy of solutions depends on the distribution of input data.

 In other words, in order to get a relatively accurate result, it's needed to restrict the expectation and variance of input data: the expectation should be near to the true data and the variance should be relatively low.
 ## Specific Algorithm of Gaussian Elimitation